n30nex/malla/README.md

 # Malla

-Malla (Spanish for "mesh") captures Meshtastic MQTT traffic into PostgreSQL and ships a Flask web UI packed with mesh analytics.
+Malla (Spanish for "mesh") captures Meshtastic MQTT traffic into **PostgreSQL** and provides a comprehensive Flask web UI for mesh analytics.
 Both the capture daemon and the UI read a single config, so you can point them at the same broker/database and get dashboards within minutes.

+> **Note**: Malla requires PostgreSQL 13+.
+SQLite support has been removed except for legacy test fixtures.

 ## Running Instances
 - meshtastic.es (Spain): https://malla.meshtastic.es